NexusDR-X/package-staging/rmsgw/README.md

 ## Bugs and workarounds

+### CRITICAL: Kernel bug prevents consecutive AX25 connections from the same station

+A bug introduced in the Linux kernel used in the Raspbian OS after March 31, 2022 prevents consecutive AX25 connections to the same station.
+[Description and workaround.](https://github.com/NexusDR-X/nexus-bootstrap/wiki/7.-Bugs-and-Annoyances#kernel-bug-prevents-consecutive-ax25-connections)

 ### TX Audio Delay with PulseAudio

 There's a bug somewhere (PulseAudio?) that introduces a delay of about 1 second after PTT is activated before any audio is transmitted.
 The workaround is to configure Direwolf to use the Fe-Pi sound card directly (via ALSA), and not the PulseAudio virtual ALSA sound interfaces of `fepi-capture-left|right` and `fepi-playback-left|right`.
 To change from using the FePi virtual ALSA interfaces of `fepi-capture-left|right` and `fepi-playback-left|right`, follow these instructions *in this order*: